d2a4u/meteor/website/content/docs/api/highlevel/index.md

 ## Supports

-- `SimpleTable` represent a DynamoDB table which only has partition key index, equivalent to `PartitionKeyTable` in low level API
+- `SimpleTable` represent a DynamoDB table which only has partition key index.
-- `CompositeTable` represent a DynamoDB table which has both partition key and sort key indexes, equivalent to `CompositeKeysTable` in low level API
+- `CompositeTable` represent a DynamoDB table which has both partition key and sort key indexes.

-## Limitations
+- `SimpleIndex` represent a secondary index on a partition key.

-Currently, there is no support for secondary index yet but it is coming soon.
-PRs are welcomed.
+- `SecondaryCompositeIndex` represent a secondary index on composite keys.